-16.2 [Service of process
+15.2 [Service of process

-(a) The Issuer [and the Guarantor [(in each case,]] irrevocably appoints [ ] at [specify address] as its agent for service of process in any proceedings before the English courts in connection with any Programme Agreement.
+(a) The Issuer [and the Guarantor [(in each case,]] irrevocably appoints [●] at [specify address] as its agent for service of process in any proceedings before the English courts in connection with any Programme Agreement.

 (b) If any person appointed as process agent is unable for any reason to act as agent for service of process, the Issuer [or the Guarantor (as the case may be)] must immediately appoint another agent on terms acceptable to the Dealers.
 Failing this, the Dealers may appoint another agent for this purpose.